 This unique project spoke to different people across the world for different reasons including academic, heritage and archaeological communities; staff and students; Parliament, where members debated the significance of the find; but above all the public – who thronged to the site, poured over the online resources, watched the videos and followed the events via the media and through social media.

 The impact of the discovery was staggering.
-It added more than £59 million to the City of Leicester’s economy, from the time of the discovery to the reinterment, according to an independent assessment, of which around £4.5 million was generated during the two weeks of reinterment activities.
-The value of media coverage obtained throughout the project was £16.5m (Advertising Value Equivalent), with one billion people around the globe given the opportunity to see coverage of the discovery and reinterment.
+It added more than £59 million to the City of Leicester’s economy, from the time of the discovery to the reinternment, according to an independent assessment, of which around £4.5 million was generated during the two weeks of reinternment activities.
+The value of media coverage obtained throughout the project was £16.5m (Advertising Value Equivalent), with one billion people around the globe given the opportunity to see coverage of the discovery and reinternment.

 The discovery strengthened the University’s links with communities across Leicester and further afield across the county of Leicestershire, as well as with Leicester Cathedral and its diocese.
 In addition to the worldwide attention, the discovery and identification of King Richard placed the University of Leicester at the heart of the city’s narrative and economic regeneration projects.
 A multi-million pound Richard III visitor attraction opposite the Cathedral where Richard III was reinterred now provides access for public viewing of the gravesite in a suitably reflective setting.